tdilber/spring-jpa-generic-criteria/README.md

 #### Comparable Operators

 This operator is used to compare numbers and dates.
-Available Java Types are **Date, Double, Long, LocalDate, ZonedDateTime, Instant, Integer**.
+Available Java Types are **Timestamp,  Date, Double, Long, LocalDate, ZonedDateTime, Instant, Integer**.

 The following operators are available: